Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Model Description

 Now let $\Phi$ denote the class of all \emph{portfolios} or \emph{trading strategies} over the time interval $\left[0,T\right]$ that are \emph{self\hyp{}financed}.
 These consist of all the $\left(d+1\right)$\hyp{}dimensional predictable stochastic processes $\phi=\left\{\phi_{t}=\left(\phi^{0}_{t},\phi^{1}_{t},\ldots,\phi^{d}_{t}\right)\text{; } 0\leq t \leq T\right\}$, where $\phi^{i}_{t}$ represents the amount of shares of the $i$\hyp{}th asset possessed at time $t$, which are $S$-integrable (that is, for which the stochastic integral $\int_{0}^{T} \phi_{t} dS_{t}$ is well\hyp{}defined and then again a semimartingale ) and whose associated \emph{wealth process} $\Pi^{\phi}=\left\{\Pi^{\phi}_{t}\text{; } 0\leq t\leq T\right\}$, given by $\Pi^{\phi}_{t} \colonequals \sum_{i=0}^{d} \phi^{i}_{t} S^{i}_{t}$, $0\leq t \leq T$, satisfies the self\hyp{}financing condition

 for every $0 \leq t \leq T$.
 To rule out pathologies, such as doubling schemes or suicide strategies \citep[see, e.g.,][]{harrison1981}, we must restrict our attention to a subset $\Psi \subseteq \Phi$ of admissible strategies.
 A condition of admissibility which is commonly imposed in the literature \citep[and adopted in][]{berkelaar04,jin2008,carlier-dana2011} is that the (discounted) wealth process corresponding to the portfolio should be bounded uniformly from below by a real constant \citep[such a strategy is also known as a \emph{tame} strategy, see for instance][]{karatzas98}.
 Although this restriction, which reflects the existence of a credit limit, is not an unrealistic one, it looks rather unnatural \citep[especially when we recall that, in general in EUT, we cannot hope to find an optimal strategy that leads to bounded losses; we refer for instance to][]{schachermayer01}.
-Therefore, in this work, we choose to adopt the following. \begin{Def} A self-financed trading strategy is said to be \emph{admissible} if its (discounted) wealth is a martingale under $\mathbb{Q}$. \end{Def}
+Therefore, in this work, we choose to adopt the following. \begin{definition} A self-financed trading strategy is said to be \emph{admissible} if its (discounted) wealth is a martingale under $\mathbb{Q}$. \end{definition}

 Finally, we recall that a \emph{European contingent claim} settling at time $T$ is represented by an $\mathscr{F}_{T}$-measurable random variable $H$, and we say that the claim is \emph{hedgeable} if there exists a portfolio $\phi \in \Psi$ such that its associated wealth process satisfies $\Pi^{\phi}_{T}=H$ (we call such $\phi$ a \emph{replicating} strategy).
-Hereafter, we shall assume the following, which will be needed frequently. \begin{Assump} The integrable random variable $B$ and all $\sigma\!\left(\rho,U_{*}\right)$-measurable random variables in $L^{1}\!\left(\mathbb{Q}\right)$ (i.e., integrable with respect to the measure $\mathbb{Q}$) are hedgeable. \end{Assump} This additional assumption is a kind of completeness hypothesis on the market, although for a certain type of claims only, thus being weaker than the usual notion of market completeness.
+Hereafter, we shall assume the following, which will be needed frequently. \begin{assumption} The integrable random variable $B$ and all $\sigma\!\left(\rho,U_{*}\right)$-meas\-ur\-a\-ble random variables in $L^{1}\!\left(\mathbb{Q}\right)$ (i.e., integrable with respect to the measure $\mathbb{Q}$) are hedgeable. \end{assumption} This additional assumption is a kind of completeness hypothesis on the market, although for a certain type of claims only, thus being weaker than the usual notion of market completeness.
 Indeed, it is trivial to see that this assumption holds within a complete market framework, but it can also be satisfied for incomplete financial models, as shown by the example provided in the upcoming Section~\ref{ch:Example}.